Handbook

 -

-Each competitor is eligible to compete in 3 classes but it is not required.
+Each competitor is eligible to compete in all classes available in their Division but it is not required.

 -